Menu

 Dear Members,

-So many people have given of their time to complete the NEW Little Lending Library.
+The NEW Little Lending Library has now been painted thanks to John and Tash!
 We now have 4 times the space for books, a children's section, and room for puzzles.
-It is fully stocked!
-It will be painted soon.
+It has been used extensively over spring break.
+We still could use more children's books (nothing oversized as they don't fit).
 Go by and check it out!

-The APSTA membership is growing!
+The APSTA membership continues to grow!
 If you know of anyone wishing to join or is new to our community, please reach out or have them contact any member of the board.
 We are so excited about all the positive things that are happening in our area.
 Working together, we can protect and improve this precious place.

-Thank you to everyone working behind the scenes, and in very cold weather, over the past couple of months.
-APSTA has been hard at work.
-The Newsletter will begin to look a bit different as the website changes to accommodate greater access for our membership.
+As I mentioned last month, the Newsletter will begin to look a bit different as the website changes to provide greater access for our membership.
 The Treasurer's report, the secretary's monthly minutes, and past reports are being archived and placed on the website.
 Hopefully, everyone is enjoying the updates and photos Sharon Rigsby is providing.
 She is doing a marvelous job, so if you see her, please thank her.
 Just revamping the website is a lot of work.

 Regards,